schnadoslin/PhaKIR_Submission_Template/README.md

 │    └─── Video_02_Cuts.csv
 ```

-You have to process each video in the `input_data/data` directory and write the results to the `output_data` directory.
+You have to process each video in the `inputs/data` directory and write the results to the `outputs` directory.
 The results have to meet the requirements of the specific task.

 ### Outputs

 Whether you participate in one, two or all tasks, you have to ensure, that your results are written in the output directory in the correct structure.
 The output structure for each task is provided below.
-For example, if you participate in the two tasks Surgical Procedure Phase Recognition and Surgical Instrument Keypoint Estimation, make sure that for Video `XX`, both files `Video_XX_Phases.csv` and `Video_XX_Keypoints.json` are available in the `output_data` directory. **Note:** The format of your results must be identical to the format of the ground truth of the training data provided.
+For example, if you participate in the two tasks Surgical Procedure Phase Recognition and Surgical Instrument Keypoint Estimation, make sure that for Video `XX`, both files `Video_XX_Phases.csv` and `Video_XX_Keypoints.json` are available in the `outputs` directory. **Note:** The format of your results must be identical to the format of the ground truth of the training data provided.

 #### Surgical Procedure Phase Recognition